acul009/svalin/readme.md

 I started Svalin because I was fed up with Teamviewer and because RPort stopped being open source.

 I've always been taught and told, that I shouldn't blindly trust a product because I pay for it.
-Whereever I can I try to switch to open source projects which allow me to self host my services and which don't just come with a "Trust be Bro" guarantee.
+Whereever I can, I try to switch to open source projects which allow me to self host my services and which don't just come with a "Trust be Bro" guarantee.

 Teamviewer pros: